-Just over a month ago we launched Lightning Network payments on a test shop running on our Sandbox environment.
-Now, we are getting ready to go live and let our merchants accept LN payments – and we couldn’t be more excited.
-Our pilot launch is set to go live on July 1 already!
+In 2018, we launched Lightning Network payments on our test shop for the first time.
+Now, all of our merchants accept Bitcoin Lightning payments by default.
 But what is Lightning Network and why is it amazing for Bitcoin and cryptocurrency payments in general?

-For quite some time now, Bitcoin has been facing the issue of scaling.
-With the current capacity of 7-12 transactions per second, many are wondering, ‘how can the network grow to accommodate heavy usage and compete with corporate giants such as Visa?’
+For quite some time Bitcoin has been facing the issue of scaling.
+With the current capacity of 7-12 transactions per second, many are wondering- how can the network grow to accommodate heavy usage and compete with corporate giants such as Visa?

 So what does Lightning Network actually do?